toelt-llc/UNIPA-oranges/data.md

-## Number of instances (865, of which 625 to be annotated)
+## Number of instances (863, of which 625 to be annotated)

 ### Unannotated (total : 617)
 OneDrive - new images : 277 (48 evening_sunny, 5 evening_cloudy, 106 afternoon_sunny, 118 afternoon_cloudy)
 Roboflow - unannotated : 340 morning_sunny

-### Annotated (total : 248)
+### Annotated (total : 246)
-First large dataset : 64
+First large dataset : 63
 LabelStudio-retrain 1 : 11 (three afternoon types : 2 rainy, 4 sunny, 5 cloudy)
 LS-retrain 2 : 38 afternoon_cloudy
 LS-retrain 3 : 24 afternoon_sunny
-LS-retrain 4 : 111 morning_cloudy_sunny
+LS-retrain 4 : 110 morning_cloudy_sunny

 #### Remark
 90 images are in the first large dataset, but some were duplicates and were also found in the LS-retrain folders.
 This comes from our Roboflow management, there may be files copied to some other folders.
 In all cases, these duplicates shared the exact same number of instances, i.e. they were exact **annotated** duplicates.
 We therefore end up with 64 images instead of 90 in this first large dataset (the old orange_night dataset).

+Also removed one annotated image from orange_morning_sunny, Alessandro had his face visible on it (and it contained only two instance in all cases).
+Thus it is reduced to 110 images instead of 110.
+Removed another one from the first large dataset, hence this one is reduced to 63 images.